govuk-one-login/life-events-platform/doc/architecture/decisions/0021-github-robot-account.md

 ## Approach

-We have created an account `gdx-dev-team` linked to out group email address, `gdx-dev-team@digital.cabinet-office.gov.uk`.
+We have created an account `di-life-events-platform` linked to out group email address, `di-life-events-platform@digital.cabinet-office.gov.uk`.
 This will be our robot account.
 We will use the PAT for this account in the workflow to update the gradle lockfile.

 ## Consequences